singularperturbation/nim_torch_serialization_experiment/README.md

 Ideally want to be able to interop with the existing nimtorch library, but don't quite know where C++ types and nimtorch types interact yet (looking at torch/torch_cpp.nim for some of the wrappers around ATen types).

+Reminder: File 2 bug reports for nimline

+- converter toStdString() looks to be buggy (generating code with an extra comma).
+- When creating shared pointer for type with `SharedPointer[T]`, tries to dereference the type `std::shared_pointer<'*0>`, not `std::shared_pointer<'0>`, which tries to get the base of the type passed in `*T -> T`.
+  This somehow works with older versions of Nim.